 When considering withdrawing completely from the semester, please keep in mind how this may affect your financial aid, in particular the Standards of Academic Progress.
 Also, students who receive financial aid may want to consider continuing to attend classes until 60% of the semester has gone by (typically around the 9th week), or you will have to pay back some of your aid for that semester.
 Tuition and FA will be reduced for a complete semester withdrawal are based on the withdrawal date: https://financialaid.rutgers.edu/eligibility/enrollment-requirements/withdrawing-from-all-courses/

-Withdrawal Form: Visit Academic Services (B100).
-For those who are no longer near campus you can contact your dean via email.
-Once you fill out a Withdrawal form and have it signed by a Dean in B100, you are responsible for communicating wtih other university offices like Financial Aid, Housing, Dining Services, etc.
+Withdrawal Form: Visit Academic Services (B100) to see a DEAN.
+For those who are no longer near campus you can contact your DEAN via email (not an advisor) Once you fill out a Withdrawal form and have it signed by a DEAN in B100, you are responsible for communicating wtih other university offices like Financial Aid, Housing, Dining Services, etc.

 Please also review other relevant information: